 For more information on Mental Health and available resources in Minnesota, contact NAMI Minnesota.

 If you or someone you know is having a mental health crisis, contact the Minnesota Department of Human Services at **CRISIS (274747) on your cell phone or text “MN” to 741741.

 Hear from a clinical psychologist from the Minnesota Epilepsy Group to understand what anxiety and depression can look like in individuals living with epilepsy, ranging from children to adults.
-Join us to learn different coping strategies for self-management and how to know when additional professional help is needed and how to access it.
+Join us to learn different coping strategies for self-management, know when additional professional help is needed, and how to access it,

 Brette has spoken alongside our staff and members of our Professional Advisory Board to share advice about managing mental health.
 “I have extremely supportive family and friends, but no one understands the impact of epilepsy on emotional and physical health.”Continue Reading

 A space for young adults with epilepsy to meet others and talk about life updates, challenges, and successes with others who understand the epilepsy journey.
 This is a young adult-led group looking to create peer-to-peer support and connection.
-For more information, please contact Lisa Peterson at email@example.com or 218-624-1330.
+For more information, please contact Angela Bowles Edwards at firstname.lastname@example.org or 651-368-6209.

 Parents living with epilepsy come together to meet others, share the triumphs and challenges of living with seizures and connect with those who understand the epilepsy journey.
 For more information, please contact Lisa Peterson at email@example.com or 218-624-1330.
-In order to ensure we can provide the best experience possible, we
+To ensure we can provide the best experience possible, we need a

 Our Information Services team provides free, one-on-one support for all people affected by epilepsy, whether directly or tangentially.
 For more information about epilepsy, mental health, and other questions, visit Information Services.Request Support